Gabriel-Lacorte/Gabriel-Lacorte/README.md

 ## 📚 About Me

-👋 Hi, I'm Gabriel Lacorte, a backend developer in Python and GO.
+👋 Hi, I'm Gabriel Lacorte, a backend developer.

 In my spare time I like to study network pentesting and low-level programming